amortensen/dots-protocol/draft-teague-dots-protocol.md

 Role {#data-channel-role}
 ----

-The DOTS data channel serves as a management plane for the DOTS signal channel.
 Using the conventions established in [REST], the data channel provides an interface for configuration, black- and white-list management, traffic filter management, and extensibility required for future operator needs (GEN-001